FrankMcCrudden/FrankMcCrudden/README.md

 ## Hi there 👋

 Somethings about me are that my faorite color is red.
+My favorite animals are penguins.
 <!--
 **FrankMcCrudden/FrankMcCrudden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.